Mauya was bred to Major in June 2011. See the Puppies page for more details.

 in our lives.

-Mirka was bred to Major in 2010.
-See the Puppies page for more details.
-"Charger" - BISS CH Black Ice's High Voltage, AOM, WTD, WPD Aurie was bred to Charger in 2008 and 2010.
+Aurie was bred to Charger in 2008 and 2010.
 See the Puppies page for more details.

 Charger is the dog we picked to breed Aurie to in 2008 and again in May of 2010; we welcomed our second Charger x Aurie litter, of seven puppies, on August 1, 2010.
 He is the sire of our dogs Penny, Sassy, and Huck and also of Winterstarz show dogs Kenai, Mahuk and Eir and pets Kosmo, Rocket, Nora, Juno, Aurora, Yukon, Lizzie, Carly and Kavik.
 He has sired four other litters, two in the USA, one in Denmark and one in Norway.